luxonis/depthai-hardware/NG2092_OAK-D-IoT-40/README.md

 # Getting started

 The OAK-D-IoT-40 is powered via USB Type-C connector and requires USB3-capable host, or USB2 host that can provide 2A.
 Alternatively it can be powered via the 2.1mm barrel jack connector (refer to Annotation image under letter I).
 USB3 5-Gbps speeds are standard for streaming video or data from the device.
-With cameras and the DepthAI SoM, total power consumption usually stays below the 900mA specification of USB3.
+With cameras and the OAK SoM, total power consumption usually stays below the 900mA specification of USB3.

 # Revision info